auth0/Auth0.swift/README.md

 > If your `Info.plist` is not shown in this format, you can **Right Click** on `Info.plist` in Xcode and then select **Open As / Source Code**.

-Finally, go to your [Auth0 Dashboard](https://manage.auth0.com/#/applications/) and make sure that your application's **Allowed Callback URLs** field contains the following entry:
+Finally, go to the settings page of your [Auth0 application](https://manage.auth0.com/#/applications/) and make sure that the **Allowed Callback URLs** field contains the following entry:

 ```text
 YOUR_BUNDLE_IDENTIFIER://YOUR_AUTH0_DOMAIN/ios/YOUR_BUNDLE_IDENTIFIER/callback